 The fintech and start-up boom in Latin America has been felt strongly in Uruguay, thanks to private initiatives and staunch support from the government.
 Favourable banking regulations, complemented by a highly skilled workforce, means that technology-based start-ups thrive in the country’s marketplace and law firms have been kept busy handling transactions in this fast-growing sector.

 Uruguay has a mature legal market, which is dominated by the two largest firms: Ferrere (Uruguay) and Guyer & Regules.
 The former has long been synonymous with regional expansion, although that growth stalled recently.
 In Uruguay, the two firms remain in a close-fought battle for the leading spot in the local legal sector.

-Despite the dominance of these two firms, there are also highly rated alternatives and these firms leverage their smaller headcounts to give clients specialised counsel across a range of areas.
+Despite the dominance of these two firms, there are also highly rated alternatives on offer.
+These firms leverage their smaller headcounts to give clients specialised counsel across a range of areas.

-To complement their Montevideo headquarters, several firms have offices in the city’s free trade zones, and in the resort city of Punta del Este.
-Ferrere remains the only Uruguayan firm to pursue international expansion and that looks unlikely to change anytime soon, with no other Uruguayan firms planning international openings.
-In the same vein, while Dentons’ arrival in the country was not a major surprise given its strategy, no one expects more foreign firms to be setting up shop in Uruguay in the near future.
-In 2021, the firm opened a new office in Montevideo’s free-trade zone, its second outpost in Uruguay since it launched there just over a year ago.
+To complement their Montevideo headquarters, several firms have offices in the city’s free trade zones and the coastal city of Punta del Este.
+Ferrere (Uruguay) remains the only local firm to pursue international expansion, and that looks unlikely to change anytime soon, with no other Uruguayan firms planning international openings.
+Following Dentons’ arrival in the country, no more foreign firms are expected to set up shop in this jurisdiction in the near future.